openedx/edx-documentation/en_us/shared/manage_live_course/discussions_students.rst

 Read New or Updated Posts
 ==============================

-The list of posts on the **Discussion** page provides visual cues to help you identify posts that are new, or that have responses or comments that you have not read yet, and to distinguish them from exchanges that you have already read completely.
+The discussion navigation pane on the **Discussion** page provides visual cues to help you identify posts that are new, or that have responses or comments that you have not read yet, and to distinguish them from exchanges that you have already read completely.

 * Posts that you have not read yet have a blue callout image.